CoverRight’s Mission and Editorial Guidelines.

 People with traditional Medicare have access to any doctor or hospital that accepts Medicare, anywhere in the United States.
 That’s the vast majority of doctors and virtually all hospitals.

 In contrast, Medicare Advantage enrollees can access providers only through more limited provider networks.
-All Medicare Advantage plans are required to have such networks for doctors, hospitals, and other providers.
+All Medicare Advantage plans must have such networks for doctors, hospitals, and other providers.

-The worst available Medicare Advantage plans are ones that have questionable or narrow doctor networks.
+The worst available Medicare Advantage plans have questionable or narrow doctor networks.
 This could be especially problematic for beneficiaries who live in rural areas or require specialized care that may not be available within the network.

 Provider participation in insurance carrier networks can vary greatly.
-A 2017 analysis found that Medicare Advantage networks included fewer than half (46%) of all Medicare physicians in a given county, on average.
+A 2017 analysis found that on average, Medicare Advantage networks included fewer than half (46%) of all Medicare physicians in a given county.
 In addition, the Centers for Medicare and Medicaid Services (CMS), which administers Medicare Advantage plans, has also noted that some plans have not complied with “network adequacy” standards in recent years.

-While a narrow network is not necessarily negative (it does allow some plans to better manage your care) – it’s important to always check your doctors and any potential facilities you may use before enrolling.
-Some carriers are known for having a broader network than others, so you should always review these particularly if you intend to travel across states a lot.
+While a narrow network is not necessarily negative (it does allow some plans to manage your care better) – it’s important always to check your doctors and any potential facilities you may use before enrolling.
+Some carriers are known for having a broader network than others, so you should always review these, particularly if you intend to travel across states a lot.

 Low CMS Star Ratings

 Finally, Medicare Advantage plans often have lower quality ratings than traditional Medicare.
-The Centers for Medicare and Medicaid Services (CMS) rates Medicare Advantage plans on a five-star scale based on factors such as customer service, member experience, and healthcare quality.
+The Centers for Medicare and Medicaid Services (CMS) rates Medicare Advantage plans on a five-star scale based on customer service, member experience, and healthcare quality.

 According to CMS, the average star rating among plans, weighted by enrollment, was 4.04 stars in 2024, down from 4.14 stars in 2023